PrefectHQ/prefect-kubernetes/README.md

 ## Welcome!

-Prefect integrations for interacting with prefect-kubernetes.
+Prefect integrations for interacting with Kubernetes resources.

 ## Getting Started